esranurtrkmn/GameManagementProject/README.md

 # GameManagementProject
- JavaCamp subject: Interface and Abstract Demo with Mernis(The Verification about nationality ID of Turkey Republic)
+ JavaCamp subject: Interface and Abstract Demo with Mernis(The Verification about identity number of Turkey Republic)

 outputs: